asheth22/Astrozoders/README.md

 1. [aztro's API](https://aztro.sameerkumar.website?) to retrieve daily horoscope for each of the suns igns.
 2. [Tarot Card API](https://rws-cards-api.herokuapp.com/api/v1/cards/random?n=16) to retrieve tarot cards.

-The application uses the "materialize CSS CDN" and uses the modals to display messages to the user.
+The application uses:
+>  HTML, CSS, JavaScript and JQuery
+> CSS Frameworks: materialize CDN and W3-CSS
+> AJAX for asyncronous calls to APIs
+> Modals instead of alerts or prompts

 ## Application Features